awmleer/reto/docs/_coverpage.md

 > Flexible and efficient React store with hooks.

-- Supports all react hooks.
-Writing a store is just like writing a component.
+- Writing a store is just like writing a custom hook.
-- Simple but efficient, quite easy to learn.
+- Simple but efficient, learn in 10 minutes.
-- Use multiple stores to organize your data.
-- Dependency injection based on React Context.
-- Strongly typed with Typescript, also works well with JS.

 [GitHub](https://github.com/awmleer/reto/)
 [中文](/zh-cn/)